George Papadopoulos

-He ran in the March 2020 primary for the November general election to replace Rep. Katie Hill in California's 25th congressional district, after Hill resigned, but lost receiving 2.3% of the vote.
+He ran in the March 2020 primary for the November general election to replace the U.S. representative Katie Hill in California's 25th congressional district, after Hill resigned, but lost, receiving 2.3% of the vote.
+He is pending to announce a run for Illinois's 8th congressional district in the 2026 United States House of Representatives elections.

 Early life and education

 George Papadopoulos was born August 19, 1987, at Swedish Hospital in Chicago, Illinois, to Greek immigrants parents originally from Thessaloniki.
 His father, Antonis, was heavily involved in the local politics of the Greek-American community and is the former president of the Pan-Macedonian Union of the United States.
 His mother, Kate (Kiki), was born in Greece, but later moved to Worcester, Massachusetts.
 He grew up in Lincolnwood, Illinois and attended Niles West High School in Skokie, Illinois, graduating in 2005.
 He then attended DePaul University, graduating with a Bachelor of Arts in political science in 2009.
 He earned a Master of Science in Security Studies in 2010 at University College London, writing his thesis about "deleterious effects of low governance and state capacity levels in the Middle East" in November 2010.
 He speaks Arabic, English, French and Greek.
 He lived in Europe until March 2016 when he moved back to Chicago.